What Is a Healthy Balanced Diet, and Why Is It Important?

 Those who advise eating a low fat diet are misinformed.
 Certain fats are essential to good health.

-You should avoid hydrogenated and partially hydrogenated (trans) fats such as margarine, and refined vegetable and seed oils (such as soybean, canola, sunflower, safflower and corn oils).
-But saturated fats are fine in moderation, and the healthy fats found in such foods as oily fish, nuts, seeds, avocados, olive oil and coconut oil are an essential part of a well balanced diet.
+You should avoid hydrogenated and partially hydrogenated (trans) fats such as margarine, and also refined vegetable and seed oils (such as soybean, canola, sunflower, safflower and corn oils).
+But saturated fats are perfectly fine in moderation, and the healthy monounsaturated and polyunsaturated fats found in such foods as oily fish, nuts, seeds, avocados and extra virgin olive oil are an essential part of a well balanced diet.

 For cooking, saturated fats such as butter or coconut oil are best, as they are not easily oxidized when heated.
 And olive oil is great for adding to salads or mixing with tuna.

-It is however an unfortunate fact that most of the food we eat today is not nearly as nutritious as it used to be, due to our modern farming methods.
-So even if you do eat a good healthy diet, it’s still advisable to take a good quality multivitamin supplement each day to ensure against deficiencies.
+It is, however, an unfortunate fact that most of the food we eat today is not nearly as nutritious as it used to be, due to our modern farming methods.
+So even if you do eat a good healthy diet, it may still be worth taking a good quality multivitamin supplement each day to ensure against deficiencies.

 Do you eat a healthy diet?